kragen/derctuo/markdown/stepped-planetary.md

-I recently saw an amusing YouTube video of something called an "orbital drive", by "Skyentific"; it's a sort of differential planetary pulley without a ring gear, where a motor spins a planet cage around two sun gears of different sizes, which are connected to the planet idlers with belts.
+I recently saw an amusing YouTube video of something called an “orbital drive”, by “Skyentific”; it’s a sort of differential planetary pulley without a ring gear, where a motor spins a planet cage around two sun gears of different sizes, which are connected to the planet idlers with belts.
 The sun gears are planar, coaxial, and in parallel planes, while the planet gears span both planes.
-One sun pulley is held fixed, while the other is free to rotate, one tooth per cage revolution if the two suns differ by one tooth (and the planets don't change tooth count between sun planes).
-It's claimed to be backlash-free (because it uses pulleys, I suppose) and of course because it is differential it has a high reduction ratio, in the neighborhood of 100:1.
+One sun pulley is held fixed, while the other is free to rotate, one tooth per cage revolution if the two suns differ by one tooth (and the planets don’t change tooth count between sun planes).
+It’s claimed to be backlash-free (because it uses pulleys, I suppose) and of course because it is differential it has a high reduction ratio, in the neighborhood of 100:1.